Serphyus/Centox/README.md

 Centox is an injection handler written in python3 and is designed to provide a collection of injection payloads written for the [USB Rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe/) which was designed by [Hak5](https://shop.hak5.org/).
-This project comes with a collection of payloads for establishing remote access, deploying and running executables and more in as short time as possible.
+This project contains payloads designed for establishing remote access, deploying and running executables and more in as short time as possible.
 Centox comes with payloads designed Windows, Mac and Linux with the assumption that the target has not modified their default shortcuts.